 Education and Training

-The Virginia Tech Carilion Research Institute offers a number of research opportunities for trainees from both within Virginia Tech and beyond.
+The Fralin Biomedical Research Institute at VTC offers a number of research opportunities for trainees from both within Virginia Tech and beyond.
 Prospective trainees may learn more about individual faculty, their research, and publications through the Research Institute website faculty pages.

 Opportunities exist year-round for undergraduates wishing to receive research training.
 Undergraduate positions vary, and may be for-credit (Fall/Spring/Summer), volunteer, or paid.
 Students who have identified investigators whose research appeals to them should submit the following application materials to Taryn Luoma:

 - A resume, including any laboratory skills and experiences, and courses taken (and in progress) with grades

 - A statement of the student's research interests, including specific VTCRI faculty they are interested in working with

 - An estimate of the time the student would be available to participate in research (e.g. Fall semester, 10 hrs/week)